 For those of us dedicated to moving human society to a state of enduring peace, while simultaneously laying the foundation for an eventual global paradigm shift that rejects violence as the means to resolve social conflicts of all kinds, the vision for this Women’s Global Binding-Peace-Treaty Campaign is of two parts:

-Part 1The Organizing Goal - The campaign focuses on a singular goal: securing a global, international peace treaty that stipulates in advance the consequences that will be suffered by political and military leaders of any nation that breaks the peace.
+Part 1The Organizing Goal - Focus on a singular goal: securing a global, international peace treaty that stipulates in advance the consequences to be suffered by political and military leaders of any nation that breaks the peace.
 The goal is to prevent war, not punish aggressors after the fact.
-All activities designed and acted on must be crafted to further the achievement of that singular goal.
-This is the heart of Project Enduring Peace.
+All PEP activities designed and acted on must be crafted to further the achievement of that singular goal.
+It is the heart of Project Enduring Peace.

 Part 2ThreeIntermediate, Collateral, and Long-term Goals